 AT&T U-verse Channel 99

-The Cupertino City Channel is now broadcasting on AT&T U-verse Channel 99.
+The Cupertino City Channel can be seen on AT&T U-verse Channel 99.
 AT&T U-verse has been available in Cupertino since March 2007 and local PEG channels have been available since December 2007.
-Customers who subscribe to U-verse can now tune to Channel 99 to view the Cupertino City Channel and other access channels from throughout the Bay Area.
+Customers who subscribe to U-verse can tune to Channel 99 to view the Cupertino City Channel and other access channels from throughout the Bay Area.

 The selection of Channel 99 launches an Internet-sourced application referred to as RDP or Remote Desktop Protocol.
 The average load period of this application is now under 10 seconds.
 Once connected to the RDP, subscribers can choose from a list of available cities.
 The Cupertino City Channel is located under the "Cupertino Television Network" menu item.